 - You are legally obligated to pay child support and your obligation changed.
 See What is the child support deduction?

-If your SNAP benefits will go down or end because of a change in your circumstances, DTA usually sends you a written notice within ten days of the date that you reported the change.
-106 C.M.R. § 366.120(C).
-If the change occurs within the middle of your certification period, DTA must give you at least ten (10) days notice that your benefits will change.
+If your SNAP benefits will go down or end because of a change, DTA must give send you a notice at least 10 days in advance of the date your SNAP will change.
 Your benefits will not be decreased or stopped until after this ten day period.
 106 C.M.R. § 366.200.

-Example: Mary usually receives her SNAP on the 2nd of the month.
-On November 15, she reports an increase in income.
-By November 25, DTA must send her a written notice that her benefits will go down.
-DTA cannot reduce her benefits until December 5, ten days after that notice.
-Since Mary will already have received her December SNAP on December 2, her benefits will not be decreased until January.
+Mary usually receives her SNAP benefit on the 2nd of the month.
+On 11/15, she reports an increase in income.
+By November 25, DTA must send her a written notice that her SNAP will go down.
+DTA cannot reduce her benefits until 12/5, 10 days after that notice.
+Since Mary will already have received her next SNAP on 12/2, her benefits will not decrease until January.

-Sometimes, DTA does not have to give you a 10 day notice of a change, such as when DTA has confirmed information that a household member has died, or when there is a mass change (such as an across the board decline in the SNAP benefit level).
-See 106 C.M.R. §§366.210, 106 C.M.R. §366.215.
+DTA does not have to give you a 10 day notice of a change when DTA has confirmed information that a household member has died, when there is a mass change (such as a Social Security cost of living adjustment) or in certain other situations.
+106 C.M.R. §§366.210, 106 C.M.R. §366.215.
 In some situations, your benefits can be reduced or ended right away.
 106 C.M.R. §366.120(C).
 You still have the right to appeal.
 See Appeal Rights .